eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 Physical Panel
 --------------
-In this subpanel it will appear the Entities discovered by the monitor that refers to physical entities.
+This subpanel shows the Entities discovered by the monitor that refer to physical entities.
 There are three different kind of physical entities, *Host*, *User* and *Process*.
 These entities refer to the main information of the machine and the context where an application using *Fast DDS* is running.
-For further explanation of this entities and the interaction with them refer to the section :ref:`physical_panel`.
+For further explanation of these entities and the interaction with them refer to the section :ref:`physical_panel`.

 .. figure:: /rst/figures/screenshots/physical_panel.png
     :align: center